k2view-academy/K2View-Academy/academy/Training_Level_1/05_LU_Enhancements/04_LU_Enhancements_lookup-translations_flow.md

 Now you have seen how functions can be attached to LU tables to modify data, let's see how tables and functions can be used to enrich data.

-In this section we will address the following types of tables:
+In this section the following types of tables are addressed:

 -  [Lookup tables](/articles/07_table_population/11_lookup_tables.md)